Windows restarts without warning

 - Issue with operating system.

-Windows XP is designed to automatically reboot each time an error occurs such as a BSoD.
+With the introduction of Windows XP Microsoft designed Windows to automatically reboot each time an error occurs such as a BSoD.
 Although this may be nice for errors that do not occur often, users who have a re-occurring error may wish to identify the error to troubleshoot it.
-Below are the steps on how this feature can be disabled and enabled in Windows XP.
+Below are the steps on how this feature can be disabled and enabled in Windows XP, Vista, 7, and 8.

 - Click the Properties option.

-- In the System Properties window click the Advanced tab.
+- In the System Properties window click the Advanced tab or the Advanced system settings link.

 - In Advanced click the Settings button under Startup and Recovery.